 Not satisfied with their attempt to destroy a SCOTUS and his family, the Left is now nominating their attack dog, Christine Blasey Ford, for a distinguished alumni award at her alma mater.
-Ford was recommended for the award by Professor Jennifer Ho at The University of North Carolina at Chapel Hill.
-Ford was a student at the public university in 1988.
+Professor Jennifer Ho at the University of North Carolina at Chapel Hill recommended Ford, who was a student at the public university in 1988.

-Jennifer Ho, an extreme left-winged English professor, decided she was the judge and jury in Judge Brett Kavanaugh’s case, declaring that Christine Blasey Ford “told the truth” about the alleged sexual assault, and should be awarded for it, calling her a “survivor.”
+Jennifer Ho, a far-left English professor, decided she was the judge and jury in Judge Brett Kavanaugh’s case, declaring that Christine Blasey Ford “told the truth” about the alleged sexual assault.
+She went on to say that Ford should be awarded for it, calling her a “survivor.”

 In my opinion, neither of these Lefty Liars should be professors, especially in publicly funded universities.
 To understand why this is true of Christine Blasey Ford, I think Professor Janice Fiamengo, of the University of Ottawa, says it well:

-As for Jennifer Ho, the so-called “English professor,” she wrote a book about another Chinese American writer, Ren Bi Lian (aka Gish Jen).
-It was called Understanding Gish Jen, and can be viewed, here.
+Jennifer Ho, the so-called “English professor,” wrote a book about another Chinese American writer, Ren Bi Lian (aka Gish Jen).
+The book, Understanding Gish Jen, may be viewed here.
 When I scroll down to Chapter One and read the first three paragraphs, I see the following errors:

 2. There is no such word as “writerly.”